telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 * Test whether it is possible to deploy an instance with new keypair
 * Test whether it is possible to deploy an instance with new security group
 * Test whether it is possible to deploy an instance with all params
-* Test whether it is possible to deploy and instance and assign an allocated public IP
+* Test whether it is possible to deploy an instance and assign an allocated public IP
-* Test whether it is possible to deploy and instance, assign an allocated public IP and establish a SSH connection
+* Test whether it is possible to deploy an instance, assign an allocated public IP and establish a SSH connection
 * Test whether it is possible to deploy an instance and connect to INTERNET (SNAT) without assigning a public IP